38 Fat-Burning Foods to Help You Lose Weight

 Secret fat-burner: Acids

 You already know that vinegar has super helpful uses around the house, but it could do your body some good, too.
-Researchers say vinegar turns on genes that produce enzymes that help the body break down fat.
+Researchers say vinegar is one of the foods that burn fat because it turns on genes that produce enzymes that help the body break down fat.
 Interested in trying it?
 Slurp 15 milliliters (about a tablespoon) of vinegar daily, perhaps diluting it with milk or soda to make it less acidic and more palatable.
 Read up on the 13 fat-releasing foods that help you lose weight fast.

 Secret fat burner: Melatonin